LLM, Harvard Law School;

 BA, Macalester College

-Professor Farrior has conducted human rights visits to India, Malawi, Pakistan, and Yemen and has participated in policy-making conferences on international human rights in Cape Town, Ljubljana, London, Oslo, Paris, and Yokohama.
+She has served as a mission delegate on Amnesty missions to India, Malawi, Pakistan, and Yemen and has participated in policy-making conferences on international human rights in Cape Town, Ljubljana, London, Oslo, Paris, and Yokohama.
+She also works on using international human rights standards in advocacy for racial and economic justice in the United States.
 She co-founded the Amnesty International Lawyers Network and served on the founding board of directors of the Center for Justice and Accountability, which helps survivors of torture and other severe human rights abuses hold the perpetrators accountable.

 Born in Bangkok, Professor Farrior grew up there and in Hong Kong, Kuala Lumpur, Tokyo and Washington D.C.
 She has also lived in Athens, Avignon, and London.
 She speaks French, Greek, Japanese and some Spanish.